gmph/gmph.github.io/_posts/2015-08-09-mentalhealth.md

 It is my understanding that with mine and many mental health issues, you feel alone.
 It is the horrible irony of mental health issues that so many people suffer with them feeling like they're the only one in their position and that no one understands.
 But you aren't.
 You aren't alone.

 Throughout my life I have always been quiet, reserved and withdrawn, even with my friends.
 I never really talked about how I felt as I considered it to be normal for me.
 This persisted until last year when I started university.
-In the few months prior to starting university I was beginning to realise that what I thought was normal might not be: long periods of feeling down for no reason,
+In the few months prior to starting university I was beginning to realise that what I thought was normal might not be: long periods of feeling down for no reason; feeling anxious in most social situations even with friends and family.
+I started to talk about it.
+I had been interested in mental health before this realisation about myself.
+Several people close to me have had experiences with mental health issues and my attempts to learn more about it to support them left me knowing what I should do (though it was far from easy when I actually had to put this into practice).

-_TODO: University_
+I tried to talk to people about how I was feeling and over time found a few people who I could trust.

+TODO: _University_

-_TODO: Idea of scale_
+TODO: _Idea of scale_

 <h2 id="gettinghelp">3.
 What Starting to Get Help is Like</h2>

-_TODO: Counselling_
+TODO: _Counselling_

 I have never been diagnosed with any mental health condition officially, which may seem odd given that I've described my experience of having and anxiety and clinical depression.
 I have also visited my doctor about these issues which may confuse you more.
 This puzzling contradiction leads me on to a story.